Finance Lease or Operating Lease - What is the Difference?

 Finance Lease

-A finance lease is nothing more than the lessor financing the asset while also collecting interest on their investment.
+A finance lease is nothing more than the lessor financing the asset while collecting interest on their investment.

 Operating Lease